 The City of Port St. Lucie is member to a local organization created by non-profits called the Council of Social Agencies or COSA.
 Staff attends monthly meetings with over 300 local non-profit organizations including representatives from 2-1-1.
-Updates are provided through the group's list serve and all residents that contact Neighborhood Services either via Internet, on the phone or in-person are referred to these organizations who specify in a wide variety of different social services inclusing job and housing assistance.
-This year the City's Human Resources Department partnered with the Economic Development Office and local organizations and conducted the first job fair since the COVID-19 pandemic began.
-These initiatives were conducted in addition to the project specific initiatives detailed under the 9 Other activities in the chart.
+Updates are provided through the group's list serve and all residents that contact Neighborhood Services either via Internet, on the phone or in-person are referred to these organizations who specify in a wide variety of different social services including job and housing assistance.
 These included: job site advertisement, Section 3 training at project pre-construction meetings, word of mouth, and contractor training.